jcvasquezc/DisVoice/articulation/README.md

 - 35 - 46.
 First derivative of the MFCCs in onset transitions (12 DMFCC onset)
 - 47 - 58.
 Second derivative of the MFCCs in onset transitions (12 DDMFCC onset)
 - 59 - 80.
 Bark band energies in offset transitions (22 BBE).
 - 81 - 92.
-MFCCC in offset transitions (12 MFCC offset)
+MFCCs in offset transitions (12 MFCC offset)
 - 93 - 104.
 First derivative of the MFCCs in offset transitions (12 DMFCC offset)
 - 105 - 116.
 Second derivative of the MFCCs in offset transitions (12 DMFCC offset)
 - 117 First formant Frequency